Understand Conversational Agent responses

 When you use an Agentic Avatar, responses are delivered through live, spoken interaction.

-Agentic Avatar responses use the same underlying knowledge sources as text-based Genie responses.
+Avatar responses use the same underlying knowledge sources as the text-based experience.

 Flashcard answers